-An Introduction into the Air Cargo Supply Chain
+An Introduction to the Air Cargo Supply Chain

 The operations of the air cargo supply chain are closely related to the way operations take place in the airport.
 In fact, we have already mentioned that cargo management is part of the responsibilities the airport manager takes.
 The airport manager must oversee that these operations take place in a safe environment.

 Therefore, this course is a great way to get a better view of the world of air cargo.
-From how a shipment moves from one side of the world to the other, to the differences between air cargo products, and taking a look into the General and Express worlds of air cargo and how they differ, this course will put you on the right path into a career in the air cargo business.
+From how a shipment moves from one side of the world to the other, to the differences between air cargo products, and taking a look into the General and Express worlds of air cargo and how they differ.
+This course will put you on the right path to a career in the air cargo business.

-Learn more about An Introduction into the Air Cargo Supply Chain here.
+Learn more about An Introduction to the Air Cargo Supply Chain here.

 Leaders and Effective Communications – 5 Skills and 3 Mandates to Achieve Excellence